happyDemon/vue-echo/README.md

 ## Usage

-### Initialise
+### Initialize
-First you'll need to register the plugin and optionally initialise the Echo instance.
+First you'll need to register the plugin and, optionally, initialize the Echo instance.

 ``` js
 import VueEcho from 'vue-echo';